koobest/python-learn/re-learn/README.md

-# this example showed  how to use remodule in python.
+# this example showed  how to use re module in python.